 On May 2, 1948, the first Soil Conservation District (SCD), re-designated as the SWCDs by an approved bill in May 1961, in Hawaii was formed in Olinda-Kula located on Maui.
 The following is a list of the 16 SWCDs (year organized), throughout the State of Hawaii today:

 Each of the districts are governed by a board of five directors, three elected by agricultural land-users or land-owners and two appointed by the SWCD directors.
-In order to aid the districts and their directors, associate directors can also be appointed.
-These SWCD directors and associate directors are volunteers who are concerned about the well-being of our communities and sustainability of our island’s natural resources.
+These SWCD directors volunteer their time because they are concerned about the well-being of our communities and sustainability of our island’s natural resources.

 To Learn More About Us (click on links below)